 Drug addiction and drug dependence are terms people often use interchangeably, but they are different conditions.
 Even the treatment centers sometimes define addiction and dependence in different ways.
 However, the most important thing to know for someone battling these conditions is that both are treatable in the right program.
 At San Antonio Recovery Center, we offer a range of treatment options to support you.
+Do you need addiction counseling?
+Call us today at 866.957.7885.

 What Is Drug Addiction?